pjensfelt/wasp_as_cf_yawswing/README.md

 pip3 install -e .
 </pre>

+If you do not have git installed you can also download the source code as a zip file.
+You go to the [github page for Crazyflie python library](https://github.com/bitcraze/crazyflie-lib-python) and click the green button Code in the upper right corner and select "Download ZIP".

 ##### USB under Linux
 With linux, the crazyradio is easily recognized, but you have to setup UDEV-permissions.
 Look at the usb [permission instructions](https://github.com/bitcraze/crazyflie-lib-python/blob/master/docs/installation/usb_permissions.md) to setup udev on linux.

+##### Crazyradio antenna Windows
+If you use Windows you need to [install the driver](https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/) for the Crazyradio USB antenna.

 #### Virtual machine
+An alternative to installing the source directly on your machine is to use a Virtualbox virtual machine.
 * Download and install VirtualBox (https://www.virtualbox.org).
 * You find the virtual machine image built by BitCraze here (https://github.com/bitcraze/bitcraze-vm/releases/)
 * You find instruction from Bitcraze here (https://github.com/bitcraze/bitcraze-vm).
 Note that